avgator/avstudio-docs/docs/avstudio-editor/2-getting-started/2-3-accessing-the-application/2-3-accessing-the-application.md

 sidebar_label: "Accessing the Application"
 sidebar_position: 3
 tags:
+   - avstudio
+   - getting-started
    - login
-  - avstudio
+   - authentication
    - access
-  - authentication
    - user-guide
+   - security
 ---

 # Accessing AVstudio

-Log in to AVstudio to begin building and managing your user interfaces.
-Whether you're starting a new project or continuing existing work, this guide walks you through the secure login process.
+Learn how to securely log in to AVstudio so you can start building and managing your user interfaces.

+This article explains the login process for AVstudio, including available authentication methods, troubleshooting common login issues, and best practices for account security.

 ## Login Steps